-Her work appears in The New York Times, USA Today, ESPN, The Detroit News, U.S. Olympic Committee website, The Cincinnati Enquirer, PGA Magazine and other outlets.
+Her work appears in The New York Times, USA Today, ESPN, The Detroit News, U.S. Olympic and Paralympic Committee website, The Cincinnati Enquirer, PGA Magazine and other outlets.

 Gerstner's book, "Back in the Game: Why Concussion Doesn't Have to End Your Athletic Career", was honored with the national 2017 Clarion Award for best non-fiction.
 The book, which focuses on youth concussions and sports - aimed at coaches, athletes and parents - was released by Oxford University Press.